kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 ## Start the Node

-To run the node on the command line you have to start the daemon:
+To run the node on the command line, you have to start the daemon:

 ```bash
 $ ipfs daemon
 ```

-If the IPFS Desktop app is running you’ll get an error that tells you, another process is already using the repository:
+If the IPFS Desktop app is running, you’ll get an error that tells you, another process is already using the repository:

 ```bash
 Error: lock /Users/username/.ipfs/repo.lock: someone else has the lock